 Miya’s noninvasive menu features an almost epic array of creative dishes, such as the one Bun was serving on the February day we visited: a special soup in honor of Black History Month featuring 12 spices from the story of the Queen of Sheba, and topped with collard greens.

 Bun’s trailblazing has earned him worldwide acclaim (Miya’s has been written about in two dozen languages) and major awards, notably the 2016 White House Champions of Change for Sustainable Seafood.
-He was also a James Beard Foundation nominee for Best Chef in 2013, and a lm about Miya’s was a nalist for a 2018 James Beard award.
+He was also a James Beard Foundation nominee for Best Chef in 2013, and a film about Miya’s was a finalist for a 2018 James Beard award.

-Now after a wild few years that included writing a television show (about hunting for invasive species in the Everglades) and restaurant-deal offers from a major hotel chain, Bun is back in the kitchen at Miya’s with a renewed emphasis on the basics: food and family.
-His longtime chef recently departed, and Bun has taken the opportunity to reconnect with his roots by hopping behind the sushi bar snd the stove at the restaurant, which he runs alongside his sister, Mie Lai ’91.
+Now after a wild few years that included writing a pilot for television (about hunting for invasive species in the Everglades) and a restaurant-deal offer from a major hotel chain (which did not pan out), Bun is back in the kitchen at Miya’s with a renewed emphasis on the basics: food and family.
+His longtime chef recently departed, and Bun has taken the opportunity to reconnect with his roots by hopping behind the sushi bar at the restaurant, which he runs alongside his sister, Mie Lai ’91.

 “We were on a rocket ship and I just put the brakes on,” Bun explains.
 “Now that our parents are getting older, I didn’t want to be on that rocket ship and miss out on everything.
 Just getting back to the fundamentals is reminding me of what’s truly important in life.”